10 Aug 2021, last revised 23 Sep 2023

 Newspaper ad - Feb 1903

-The company continued to make improvements to the brewery over the years as business grew.
-In Jan 1900, the company received a new bottle washer with the capacity for washing 1,000 bottles per hour (39).
-In Nov 1901, a pipeline was being installed so beer could be piped from the vats to kegs or bottles under pressure so "there being no chance for it to lose its life" (32).
-Ten new vats were also being installed (32).
+The company continued to renovate the brewery over the years as business grew.
+In Apr 1900, the company was installing a new ice-making machine, which required 9,000 ft of pipe (41).
+In Nov 1901, ten new vats were being installed (32).
 In Apr 1902, a new concrete floor was being laid in the cellar where new tanks would be installed (33).
-Pipes would connect the tanks to a new revolving bottling machine in the bottling works that could automatically fill 12 bottles at a time (33).
 In Nov 1905, an addition was being built to house a new boiler with a new 26,000-gallon tank (36).
-The boiler would be used to generate electricity to power the brewery in the future (36).
+The boiler would be used to generate electricity to power the brewery (36).
 In Jan 1906, the company installed a new generator that would drive a 25-ton motor, supply water to power other machinery, and generate electricity to light the plant (37).
 They also installed new steam feed pumps to supply the boiler with water, and received a new ice machine (37).
 Three months later, the new electrical system powered by the generator was nearly in full operation (38).
-All machinery at the plant would now run by electricity, including an electric bottle labeling device (38).
+All machinery at the plant was then run by electricity (38).
 They were also installing an improved private telephone system for employees and an automatic oiling device for the machinery (38).
-In Aug 1907, Bosch installed an automatic bottle filling machine from the Bishop & Babcock Co.
-(31).
-It could fill 72 pint bottles or 48 quart bottles per minute, and was said to be sanitary because the workers did not touch the bottles during filling (31).
-With such continual improvements, Bosch maintained one of the most up-to-date operations in the Upper Peninsula (37).
-The brewery and its bottling works had 24 employees in 1905 (12) and 44 in 1913 (13).
+In Nov 1907, they installed a new soaking tank and barrel washer, a new malt mill, and a new grain elevator (44).

 When Prohibition hit Michigan in 1918, Bosch was listed as manufacturing "soft drinks" (14), but then shortly suspended operations (4).
 After the repeal of Prohibition in 1933, Bosch re-opened at the Scheuermann plant in Houghton (4).
 Thus, ABM bottles and wooden cases with HOUGHTON as the location date to post-Prohibition.
 Joseph Bosch died on 09 Jan 1937 at the age of 86 (4) and was buried in Mount Calvary Cemetery, Lake Linden (6).
 His business continued to operate in Houghton, with peak sales of 100,000 barrels per year occurring from 1955 to 1961 (11).
 Sales then dwindled down to only 22,000 barrels in 1972 (11).
 The brewery closed on 28 Sep 1973, marking 99 years of existence (4).
 It suffered from higher grain prices, high taxes, and shrinking patronage; and couldn't compete with regional giants like Pabst, Stroh, and Anheuser-Busch (4,11).